 - The Exit Exam is the capstone experience and the grade will be factored into SRGT 1391. - The Exit Exam will include 150 to 200 questions and the grade will NOT be rounded. - Students must have a 74.5 average or better in SRGT 2660 and SRGT 1391 before they will be allowed to sit for the exit exam. - Doors will be locked and no one will be able to enter after the designated testing time. - Both exams will be computer-based teacher made exams.
 Students will be given two attempts to take the Exit Exam.
 Each attempt will have a different exam. - The program must be notified as soon as possible if the student knows they will be absent for the Exit Exam.
 The student forfeits the first scheduled exam and must pass the second scheduled exam with a 75 or better to graduate.
 There will not be a third exam. - Passing the Exit Exam allows the student to take the National Certification exam.
-Faculty must have at least 72 hours before the day of the National Certification Exam to withdraw the student. - Although the Exit Exam will be given 2 times, students are expected to take the exam on the first test date.
-If the exam is not passed on the first try then the student will be allowed to take it on the second test date. - Failure to take the Exit Exam will result in a "D" for SRGT 1391. - If the student fails the Exit Exam on both attempts a "D" will be given for SRGT 1391 which means that graduation requirements have not been met for the program. - If the student fails the exam on both attempts and would like to re-apply to the program the student will enter into the Re-entry process and must sign an exit agreement.
+Faculty must have at least 72 hours before the day of the National Certification Exam to withdraw the student. - Although the Exit Exam will be given 2 times, students must take the exam on the first test date.
+If the first exam is not passed on the first try, the student will be allowed a second attempt to take the Exit Exam on the second scheduled test date. - Failure to take the Exit Exam will result in a "D" for SRGT 1391. - If the student fails the Exit Exam on both attempts a "D" will be given for SRGT 1391, which means that graduation requirements have not been met for the program and the student will not graduate. - If the student fails the exam on both attempts and would like to re-apply to the program, the student will enter into the Re-entry process and must sign an exit agreement.
 See Section 1-B.

-\\NOTE\\ The first Exit Exam and the second Exit Exam are teacher made test and will be given using a computer application provided by our book publisher.
-Exam A and Exam B are not the same exam.
+NOTE The first Exit Exam and the second Exit Exam are teacher made test and will be given using a computer application provided by our book publisher.
+Exam A and Exam B are not the same exams.